 9. You Can Turn Patients Into Your Sales Staff

-There is no form of marketing on the planet that beats word of mouth.
+No form of marketing on the planet beats word of mouth.
 People trust the recommendations of friends and family above any advertisement.
 Furthermore, unlike most businesses, you create walking advertisements.
 Patients literally wear your work everywhere.
 By following the 3 rules of winning referrals, you can test various incentives to see what motivates your patients to refer.
-In any case, if you do good work, you’re referrable and you incentivize patients are happy to refer.
+In any case, if you do good work, you’re referrable and incentivize patients to be happy to refer.

 10. It Motivates Your Staff